saltedlolly/digibyte-seeder/README.md

 To setup a DigiByte Seeder you need:

-- A server to run it on.
+- A server to run it on with a static IP address.
 A VPS is fine.
 It does not need many resources - DigiByte Seeder needs <1Gb RAM to run.
 - A domain name where you can edit the DNS settings.

 # HOW TO SETUP A DIGIBYTE SEEDER